Song revealed for UK’s 2025 Eurovision act Remember Monday

 They have released a number of tracks since the show, including their EP Crazy Anyway which came out last October.

-The previous last girl band Precious made it to 12th in the Jerusalem 1999 edition of the competition with the song Say It Again.
+The previous last girl band Precious made it to 12th in the Jerusalem 1999 edition of Eurovision with the song Say It Again.
 The group broke up a year later.

 Remember Monday have been chosen by Sam Ryder’s manager David May, who headed up the BBC’s search for the next Eurovision contestant.